Choosing a Quality Eating Disorder Treatment Provider

 Britt Berg writes for Eating Recovery Center.

 *The Joint Commission is a non-profit, independent organization that reviews and accredits over 20,000 health care organizations and programs in the U.S., holding behavioral health centers and hospitals to the highest standards of safety and quality.
-In order to be considered as having the Gold Seal of Approval, facilities must be reviewed by the Joint Commission at least once every three years.
-Accreditation is a voluntary process, but consumers can rest assured that when they choose a Joint Commission-accredited facility, they are choosing a facility that strictly adheres to following the best, evidence-based practices in healthcare.
+In order to be considered as having the Gold Seal of Approval, centers must be reviewed by the Joint Commission at least once every three years.
+Accreditation is a voluntary process, but consumers can rest assured that when they choose a Joint Commission-accredited center, they are choosing a center that strictly adheres to following the best, evidence-based practices in healthcare.